EPA Region 10 hosted four webinars about the FY19 Notice of Funding Availability for the Indian General Assistance Program:

 - Commitments: Tasks for each work plan component and a timeframe (end date) for completion.
 Do not use the end of the fiscal year as a completion date for all commitments.

-- Outputs and Deliverables: An output (or deliverable) is an environmental activity, effort, and/or associated work product related to an environmental goal that will be produced during the project period.
+- Outputs and Deliverables: An environmental activity, effort, and/or associated work product related to an environmental goal that will be produced during the project period.
 Outputs may be quantitative or qualitative but must be measurable.
-They may also include items such as newsletters, photos, trip reports, and meeting notes and can be attached to quarterly progress reports in GAP Online.
+They may include items such as newsletters, photos, and trip reports and can be attached to quarterly progress reports in GAP Online.

-- EPA Roles and Responsibilities: A description of EPA roles and responsibilities in accomplishing the work plan.
-(This language is included at the end of the template.)
+- EPA Roles and Responsibilities: A description of EPA roles and responsibilities in accomplishing the work plan and a statement saying the applicant has developed this proposal under the Statutory Authority provided by the Indian Environmental General Assistance Program Act of 1992.
+(This language is included in the work plan template.)

-Joint Performance Evaluation Process: A performance evaluation process and reporting schedule in accordance with 40 CFR § 35.515.
-(This language is included at the end of the template.)
+- Joint Performance Evaluation Process: A performance evaluation process and reporting schedule consistent with 40 CFR § 35.515.
+(This language is at the end of the work plan template.)

-EPA encourages applicants to review the optional Proposal Review Checklist (see Attachments) before submitting their work plans and budgets to EPA.
+EPA encourages applicants to review the optional Proposal Review Checklist (see Attachment D) before submitting their work plans and budgets to EPA.
 The checklist is intended to reduce errors in work plans and budgets and thereby reduce the time required for negotiations.

 2. Mandatory Tasks